ADACS-Australia/murano-gitlab-runner/README.md

 This repo contains a Murano (OpenStack) package for the Nectar research cloud.
 It allows you to set up a GitLab self-hosted runner easily from the dashboard.
 You can find the most relevant steps of the installation in `deploy.sh`.
 Currently, it only supports Ubuntu 20.04 LTS.

+The runner uses the `docker` executor (https://docs.gitlab.com/runner/executors/docker.html), with `docker:latest` as the default image.

 ## Build
 You can build the package with the makefile
 ```